Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ![Image](related3.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it shows a more intricate way of how to make a costume.
+Despite Adam Savage recreating a more realistic costume than me, I still got a good insight and some tips on making a costume.

 ### Related project 4 ###
 *Microbit:a simple board for props and cosplay*